butcherg/rawproc/README.md

 I wanted a simple raw processor.
 Here it is.
 It's primarily a desktop GUI application, but I'm aiming to make it tablet- friendly.
 It doesn't do image management.
 With the exception of saturation, denoise, and sharpen tools, it only does tone manipulation.
 It saves the processing applied in the EXIF of the saved image because I do not like the sidecar concept.
-It does 16-bit manipulations to 16-bit data.
+It works internally with floating point pixel values.
 Here's a list of the implemented manipulations:

 - Black/White Point
 - Bright